craftBOK/documentation/definitions/content/refactoring.md

 Refactoring reverses this decay process by focusing on the internal structure.

 A single refactoring is a small and simple change, so the risk of breaking is low.
-Each structural change must be guarded by tests ensuring the exeternal behavior does not change.
+Each structural change must be guarded by tests ensuring the external behavior does not change.
 To achieve a substantial improvement, many single refactorings are applied sequentially.
 Typical code smells can be tackled with specific refactorings.